“Annealing is heat treating.”

 Oven-proof pans are great at withstanding high-temperature levels.
 These things can survive in a mini forge as well.
 There’s no chance of heat bending the pan itself.
 Hence, even if you’re using a mini forge or a torch, these things will do just fine inside.

 Step 2: Heat Steel File Until It’s Orange-Red in Color

 This next step involves heating the file gradually.
 Keep heating it as the temperature increases.
-Heat the file until it’s no longer magnetic.
+Heat the file until it becomes non-magnetic.
 You should continue the process until you see the color of the steel change.
 It’ll be bright red in time.
 The color will change to orange-ish after a while.

-Now, you can heat your steel in two or three ways.
+Now, you can heat your steel or spring steel using two or three options.

 Using an Oven for Heat-Treating

 I favor oven heating above all else for a number of reasons.
 First up, you can see where you’re going.
 I mean, people can monitor temperature levels.
 Good ovens will let you heat the metal within 1450 to 1650 degrees Fahrenheit.
-Regarding what type of material you should be using, it should be 1050-grade steel.
+Regarding what type of material you should be using for best results, it should be 1050-grade steel.

 Regarding the thickness of the steel file, you should go with 4 inches on the thick side.
 Go with 2-inch thickness on the tinner side of things.
-This is the area where sharpness of your knife will develop once you temper it well.
+This is the area where sharpness of your file knives will develop once you temper it well.